Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes1.md

 CVA Analysis

-Customer value analysis, is the measurement of the same variable as the gap analysis, but adds a competitor's product of the process, analyzing the product, judging it's disadvantages compared to that of the competitor's products.
+Customer value analysis, is the measurement of the same variable as the gap analysis, but adds a competitor's product of the process, analyzing the product, judging whether it's disadvantages compared to that of the competitor's products.

 IVA Analysis
 Internal value analysis, is a measurement whether a product compliance with the company's other products or strategies in the limits of mental resources.